vaib-dev/Courses/C-09-bootstrap/04-components.md

 ## 1. <a href="https://getbootstrap.com/docs/5.0/components/buttons/">Buttons</a>
 Bootstrap provides clickable button to put content such as text and images.
 You can include the text to button by using the "input" tag.

 You can create button by using .btn class followed by desired style (e.g. btn-success).
-Bootstrap provides some options to style buttons, which are listed below −
+Bootstrap provides some options to style buttons, which are listed below:
 ~~~
 <button type="button" class="btn btn-primary">Primary</button>
 <button type="button" class="btn btn-secondary">Secondary</button>